Precision Medical Rubber Molding | Medical Molding Factory

 In medical rubber molding, it’s not just about the material properties but also ensuring that the rubber parts meet the strict regulatory standards set for medical devices.
 Compliance with standards such as FDA approval and USP Class VI certification is critical to ensure that the rubber components are safe for use in medical applications.

-- FDA Approval: The U.S. Food and Drug Administration (FDA) regulates medical devices and materials that come into contact with the human body.
+• FDA Approval: The U.S. Food and Drug Administration (FDA) regulates medical devices and materials that come into contact with the human body.
 Medical rubber components, such as those made from silicone or nitrile, must be tested and approved by the FDA to ensure they meet safety standards.
-FDA approval guarantees that the materials do not conta At FUJIU Medical Injection Mold, we bring over 20 years of excellence as a third-generation, employee-owned company.
+FDA approval guarantees that the materials do not conta At FUJIU Medical Injection Mold, we bring over 20 years of excellence as a third-generation, employee-owned factory.
 Every team member is a stakeful chemicals and are safe for their intended use in medical devices.

-- USP Class VI Certification: The United States Pharmacopeia (USP) Class VI certification is a critical standard for materials used in medical devices.
+• USP Class VI Certification: The United States Pharmacopeia (USP) Class VI certification is a critical standard for materials used in medical devices.
 Class VI certification specifically addresses the biocompatibility of rubber materials and requires testing to ensure that the materials do not cause adverse reactions when in contact with human tissue.
 Rubber materials used in medical devices must meet these standards to ensure patient safety.

 By using materials that are both high-performance and compliant with these standards, manufacturers ensure that their products are both effective and safe for medical use.
 Whether it’s silicone for catheters or nitrile for gloves, medical molding rubber uses materials that provide the reliability and biocompatibility necessary for patient care.